Islam in Uruguay

 Uruguay is a Christian majority country, with Islam being a minority religion.
 Due to the secular nature of Uruguay's constitution, Muslims are free to proselytize and build places of worship in the country.

-The statistics for Islam in Uruguay estimate a total Muslim population of 700-1,500, representing 0.1 percent of the population by the USCIRF Report-2022.
+The statistics for Islam in Uruguay estimate a total Muslim population of 700–1,500, representing 0.1 percent of the population by the USCIRF Report-2022.

 A significant Muslim population lives in Chuy, near the Brazilian border, as well as Rivera, Artigas and Montevideo.

-Islamic Centers
+Mosques & Islamic Centers

-There are three Islamic centers in Montevideo:
+There is limited number of Mosques and Islamic centers in Uruguay: